infinity0/msg-notes/causal/04-state.rst

-(A |cup| {b}) = |emptyset|, then we know that b is causally independent of all a |in| A. If we add this check to ``mergeU``, then ``merge_`` will start with a base case A = |emptyset| which is an anti-chain, and as it processes elements from B and moves them into A, it will by induction check all pairs (x, x') |in|
-X for causal independence.
+(A |cup| {b}) = |emptyset|, then we know that b is causally independent of all a |in| A. If we add this check to ``mergeU``, then ``merge_`` will start with a base case A = |emptyset| which is an anti-chain, and as it processes elements from B and moves them into A, it will by induction check all pairs {x, x'} from X for causal independence.

 For our group session, we reject such inputs because they break our protocol